 After finishing runner-up for the championship the previous 3 seasons, Tom Fox would collect 9 Late Model wins to finally earn his first Speedbowl Championship.
 He won the first 3 features of the year – which was last done by Phil Rondeau in 1989.
 Fox would go on to represent the Waterford Speedbowl in Victory Lane at the Street Stock Race of Champions in Flemington, NJ – adding to one of his best overall seasons.
 Fox became the 2nd Speedbowl competitor (Phil Rondeau) to win the ROC event in the previous 5 years.

-Glenn Boss drove the 11x car to his second consecutive Limited Sportsman track championship and became the first driver in division history to successfully defend his track title.
+Glenn Boss drove Dave Irish’s #11x car to his second consecutive Limited Sportsman track championship and became the first driver in division history to successfully defend his track title.
 Ken Cassidy led the Sportsman division in wins with 4.
 He also won 3 of the first 4 extra-distance races, taking the 30 lap portion of Blast Off and 20 lappers for the May Championship & the Mid-season Championship.
 Limited Sportsman regular Saturday night features were 15 laps at the time.

-Late in the season, Johnny "The King" Cambino, who was a big United star at the old West Haven (CT) Speedway in the 1960's and later Riverside Park (MA) Speedway, came out of retirement at the age of 62 to compete in the Speedbowl's Limited Sportsman division.
+Johnny “The King” Cambino, who was a big United star at the old West Haven (CT) Speedway in the 1960’s and later Riverside Park (MA) Speedway, came out of retirement at the age of 62 to compete in the Speedbowl’s Limited Sportsman division.
 After first hanging up his helmet in 1978, a quick stint in a Legends of the Speedbowl exhibition race the previous year, revived his passion for being behind the wheel.
-Driving Ignazio Puleo's #7 car he would win the season finale 50 lapper.
+He drove Ignazio Puleo’s #7 car to 3 wins.

 The NEMA midgets held one event on June 26th which was won by Jeff Horn.
 The American 3/4 midgets made two visits – with Timmy Adams and Don Adams taking down the feature wins.